MelaninedUnicorn/MyDataGrid/README.md

 - [x] the data grid component handles 100,000 of rows
 - [x] Light backend that serves the inventory (implemented with express)
-- [x] Product "api" that allows the implementation of different types of items to be added to an inventory
 - [x] The data grid component accepts an array of objects and displays them in a sortable table.
 - [x] The data grid component can be used dynamically or statically.
 - [x] If no header prop is passed on,the object keys of the first entry are used as column headers.